kirikak2/rails_service_broker/README.md

-# RailsServiceBroker
+# Rails Service Broker

-Very simple solution for create service-broker on Ruby on Rails
+Very simple solution for create service broker on Ruby on Rails.

 ## Installation